yogthos/asset-minifier/README.md

 (minify-js "dev/resources/js" "resources/public/js/site.min.js")
 ```

-The function returns a map containing `:original-size`, `:compressed-size`, and `:summary` keys indicating the size of the assets before and after compression.
+The function returns a map containing `:original-size`, `:compressed-size`, and `:gzipped-size` keys indicating the size of the assets before and after compression.
 In addition the map may contain `:warnings` and `:errors` keys to indicate any warnings or errors that were issued during compilation.

 ## License